aroberge/ideas/docs/html/_sources/function.rst.txt

 .. sidebar:: pattern != actual code

-    The code used is slightly different than was is shown here.
+    You don't need to implement this as there already exists something similar available within |ideas|.

+    This examples demonstrates how to create your own version of ``callback_params``, if there isn't already something that you need available within |ideas|.

 It might be sometimes useful to compare the original source with the transformed one.
-Instead of actually adding ``print`` statements when needed, we can use some callback parameters to enable or disable such ``print`` statemeent.  **ideas** makes it fairly easy to do this using callback parameters.
+Instead of actually adding ``print`` statements when needed, we could use some callback parameters to enable or disable such ``print`` statemeent.  |ideas| makes it fairly easy to do this using callback parameters.
 Here's the basic **pattern** used in almost all the examples::